-In our upcoming book, Emotional Connection: How Leaders Can Unlock the Human Potential, Build Resilient Teams, and Nurture Thriving Cultures, we offer a roadmap for leaders and leadership development programs to gain facility in building and enhancing environments of high psychological safety.
+In our book, Emotional Connection: How Leaders Can Unlock the Human Potential, Build Resilient Teams, and Nurture Thriving Cultures, we offer a roadmap for leaders and leadership development programs to gain facility in building and enhancing environments of high psychological safety.

 Emotional connection is based on attachment theory, one of the fundamental theories of human development.
 Once understood, emotional connection can naturally be integrated into the organization’s culture, making it possible for people to feel heard, cared for, and valued.

 Leading with emotional connection will allow for increased employee engagement, cohesive work teams, and high trust; it creates a connected culture where people can thrive.

 “Psychological safety and the critical role of leadership development,” McKinsey Quarterly, February 2021, McKinsey.com